davidAgo4g/QuickCollections/README.md

 		[v release];
 	}

-NSImageContainerDictionary - a thread-safe dictionary where you can add multiple images simultaneously
+NSSharedCollection - a thread-safe dictionary where you can add multiple images simultaneously
 ------------------------------------------------------------------------------------------------------

-"NSImageContainerDictionary" NSImageContainerDictionary is a simple class that makes use of a NSDictionary object accessible from any NSThead, using some NSOperation objects to obtain the values.
-In fact, you can put multiple images simultaneously (it stores a "QuickImageContainer" object in NSDictionary) using "-setImageInBackground:anImage ForKey:aKey" .
+ NSSharedCollection is a simple class that makes use of a NSDictionary object accessible from any NSThead, using some NSOperation objects to obtain the values.
+In fact, you can put multiple images simultaneously (it stores a "QuickImageContainer" object in NSDictionary).
 Here's an example:

      -(void)viewDidLoad  {
 	    [super viewDidLoad];